ganelson/inform/inform6/README.md

 cannot cope with the quantity of text in question, and would halt with a fatal error.
 (But the test still checks the story file's md5.)

-2. For reasons which are currently unclear, dumb-glulxe seems to have difficulty with max_dynamic_strings_test_at63_mds_64-G, max_static_data_test_mqs_8001-G and max_dynamic_strings_test_str64_mds_65-G. Execution of those is similarly skipped.

-3. The two -k debugfile tests of Advent and the module compilation tests are currently omitted.
+2. The two -k debugfile tests of Advent and the module compilation tests are currently omitted.
 These are, barring accidents, the only aspects of any test not faithfully reproduced from the original.